 The minimum age of criminal responsibility, currently 8 years old in Scotland, should be raised in line with international standards to ensure harmful behaviours displayed by children are treated as child protection concerns rather than criminal matters.Read more

 It is essential that children and young people's privacy rights are protected when professionals share information under the Named Person scheme.
 We intervened in the Supreme Court 'Named Person' case to put forward the children's rights perspective.Read more

-The law as it currently stands does not allow looked after children to easily address sibling separation and contact.
-We are calling for the law to be changed to place local authorities under a duty to promote sibling contact for children in their care.Read more
+The law as it currently stands does not allow children and young people to easily address sibling separation and contact, especially care experienced children and young people.
+We are calling for the law to be changed to prioritise sibling relationships.Read more